 Israeli court gives soldier 18 months for fatal shooting

-In this January 24, 2017 file photo, Israeli soldier Sgt.
 Elor Azaria attends a sentencing hearing in the military court surrounded by his family, in Tel Aviv, Israel.
+The Israeli army said a military court on ...
+Jane Mayer's "Dark Money" and Zachary Roth's "The Great Suppression" are among several works about the modern conservative movement and rural whites that are on the short list for the J. Anthony Lukas Book Prize.

 Discussions